mrcjkb/haskell-tools.nvim/README.md

 ## Quick Setup

-This plugin automatically configures the `haskell-language-server` neovim client and integrates with other haskell tools.
+This plugin automatically configures the `haskell-language-server` builtin LSP client and integrates with other haskell tools.
 See the [Features](#features) section for more info.

 > :warning: